locustio/locust/docs/writing-a-locustfile.rst

-One difference for tasks residing under a TaskSet, compared to tasks residing directly under a User, is that the argument that they are passed when executed (``self`` for tasks declared as methods with the :py:func:`@task <locust.core.task>` decorator) is a reference to the TaskSet instance, instead of the User instance.
-The User instance can be accessed from within a TaskSet instance through the :py:attr:`TaskSet.user <locust.core.TaskSet.user>`.
-TaskSets also contains a convenience :py:attr:`client <locust.core.TaskSet.client>` attribute that refers to the client attribute on the User instance.
+One difference for tasks residing under a TaskSet, compared to tasks residing directly under a User, is that the argument that they are passed when executed (``self`` for tasks declared as methods with the :py:func:`@task <locust.task>` decorator) is a reference to the TaskSet instance, instead of the User instance.
+The User instance can be accessed from within a TaskSet instance through the :py:attr:`TaskSet.user <locust.TaskSet.user>`.
+TaskSets also contains a convenience :py:attr:`client <locust.TaskSet.client>` attribute that refers to the client attribute on the User instance.

 Referencing the User instance, or the parent TaskSet instance
 ---------------------------------------------------------------

-A TaskSet instance will have the attribute :py:attr:`locust <locust.core.TaskSet.user>` point to its User instance, and the attribute :py:attr:`parent <locust.core.TaskSet.parent>` point to its parent TaskSet instance.
+A TaskSet instance will have the attribute :py:attr:`locust <locust.TaskSet.user>` point to its User instance, and the attribute :py:attr:`parent <locust.TaskSet.parent>` point to its parent TaskSet instance.